 For delicious recipes and interesting information about dietary traditions and wholesome ways to prepare food, I highly recommend Nourishing Traditions by Sally Fallon.
 It's my favorite cookbook.

-If you have healthy foods at hand and ready to go you are more likely to eat them instead of reaching for unhealthy fast food.
+Another healthy eating habit is to have nutritious foods and beverages on hand.
+Then they are ready to go and you are more likely to eat them instead of reaching for unhealthy fast food.

 The hearty soup shown here contains 13 bean soup mix (soaked overnight first), diced tomatoes, vegetable stock, mushrooms, onions, dulse flakes, a variety of vegetables, a big handful of kale, salt, curry powder and turmeric.
 It's also good with cut-up potatoes and a bit of leftover meat.